treeform/spacy/README.md

 # Always be profiling.

-You can’t really say one Space is faster than the other you always need to check.
+You can’t really say one Space is faster than the others, you always need to check.
 The hardware or your particular problem might drastically change the speed characteristics.
 This is why all spaces have a similar API and you can just swap them out when another space seems better for your use case.

 # API: spacy